jensb/iphoto2xmp/README.md

  * Keywords (iPhoto does not use hierarchical tags)
  * Date taken, Date modified (in iPhoto), date imported (into iPhoto) (as EXIF flag "DateTimeDigitized")
  * Event names (used for the folder structure, not exported into XMP)
-   Note: photos in a "New Event" (i.e. just imported into iPhoto) will be imported into the output root directory.
+   Note: photos in a "New Event" (i.e. just imported into iPhoto) will be imported into a "00_ImagesWithoutEvents" directory.
  * GPS coordinates
  * Edited and original images, edit operation (eg. "Crop", "WhiteBalance", ...)
  * Face names and face coordinates